randy140801/Randy-Frias/README.md

 - I’m looking to collaborate on anything!
 - I really like to team up with my workmates!
 - Ask me about anything, I am happy to help.
-- Fun-Fact: I was a mechanical engineering before becoming a software engineer.
 - How to reach me: __randy140801@gmail.com__

 ---